 At the end of May, after furious national debate, Congress turned the Kansas-Nebraska act into law, thus permitting western settlers to legally establish slavery in the territories.
 The legislation, in effect, repealed the Compromise of 1820 and opened the continent, perhaps even the North, to slavery.
 Northerners who previously had rejected the abolitionists' dire warnings began to see the expansive and explosive power of slave owners and their allies in the North.
 With the nation burning red hot over enforcement of the 1850 Fugitive Slave Law, the Kansas-Nebraska Law created a raging blast furnace of hate and fear.
 Free Soil and Liberty party members, political abolitionists of varying stripes, and "Conscience" Whigs forged a coalition, soon labeled the Republican party, that dedicated itself to halting the spread of slavery.

-The same month, state and federal authorities in Boston, Massachusetts, seized Anthony Burns as a fugitive slave.
+The same month, state and federal authorities in Boston, Massachusetts, seized Anthony Burns, accusing him of escaping his enslavement.
 After an interracial abolitionist rescue effort failed to free Burns, authorities surrounded the courthouse holding him with an iron chain and rings of police, cavalry, and several artillery companies.
-Judge Edward G. Loring declared Burns an escaped slave and ordered him returned to his owner in Virginia.
+Judge Edward G. Loring ordered Burns to return to his enslaver in Virginia.
 Hundreds of U.S. military bayonets, at a cost of $100,000, insured Burns's safe conduct through the streets of Boston to the city wharf and then to reenslavement.
 Loring's disgraceful order, according to Garrison, had converted a man into a thing, the Declaration of Independence into a lie, "the Golden Rule [into] an absurdity, and Jesus of Nazareth [into] an imposter."